Fox's Book of Martyrs

 This

-Thady O'Brian, after further examination and search made,
+Thady O'Brian, after further examination and search made, was

-manner he should be further dispposed of.
-But order coming over from England that he was to be hanged,
+what manner he should be further disposed of.
+But order coming over from England that he was to be hanged, he laid violent hands on

-he laid violent hands on himself in the castle of Dublin.
-His body was
+himself in the castle of Dublin.
+His body was afterwards

-afterwards carried to Gallows-green, where, after being hanged up for some
+carried to Gallows-green, where, after being hanged

-time, it was interred.
+up for some time, it was interred.

 After